 Please contact our Anti-Spam officer at [email protected] if you have any concerns or complaints about this policy or about our use of personal information or other privacy issues.

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.

 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.allaboutcookies.org.

 You block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our site.

 If you have any questions or comments regarding this Cookies policy, please email [email protected]

 Fifo Capital Australia Pty Ltd (ACN 121 427 183) and the other companies referred to below in the definition of “we”.

 This document sets out our policy on the management of personal information which we have about individuals.
-Those individuals include clients to whom we may provide or may have provided a facility, guarantors of both individual and company clients and individuals who may provide a guarantee and individuals who are or become customers of our clients.
+Those individuals include suppliers to whom we may provide or may have provided a facility, guarantors of both individual and company suppliers and individuals who may provide a guarantee and individuals who are or become debtors of suppliers.